 317 substantive bills passed one chamber, but were unable to reach concurrence from the other.

 Of all bills filed, 937 (27%) included the word “child” in the content and 424 (12%) referenced “juvenile”.
 This included both substantive bills and appropriations projects.
-The Children’s Campaign followed 184 substantive bills, of which 21 are headed to the Governor for his signature or rejection.
+American Children’s Campaign followed 184 substantive bills, of which 21 are headed to the Governor for his signature or rejection.

 No statute of limitation for sexual battery on children: “Donna’s Law” will allow for the prosecution of sexual battery on victims under 18 by removing the statute of limitations.
 HB 199 by Representative Davis (D-Jacksonville) supports overwhelming evidence that sexual assault victims require substantial time to process and heal before coming forward.
 Senator Stewart (D-Orlando) sponsored the companion bill in the Senate.